 - A charge of 10.16 euro applies to the provision of information on CD-ROM

-Details of charges, if any, will be advised in the final decision letter.
+Details of charges, if any, will be advised once the request has been examined and considered.

 It should be noted that fees in respect of supplying information, may be waived where the cost is estimated at less than 10.00 euro.